Optimizing positional scoring rules for rank aggregation: Experiments

-Since all the profiles we experimented with have $d=6$, one would expect that the exact algorithm presented in Section~\ref{sec:constant} would be the obvious choice in order to come up with the optimal scoring rule.
-Unfortunately, for the size of {\sf OptPSR} instances we considered (with $1128$ constraints for ppl and $630$ constraints for col), this algorithm turned out to be really slow, even after implementing several heuristics that yield minor improvements to performance.
-This rather disappointing outcome together with the fact that $d$ is small, forced us to consider scoring vectors with discretized scores (e.g., which are multiples of $0.05$ or $0.02$) in order to come up with approximations of the optimal scoring rule.
-This approach has yielded the vectors $(1, 0.5, 0.35, 0.2, 0.15, 0.05)$ and $(1, 0.65, 0.65, 0.35, 0.3, 0.25)$ for the ppl profile with unweighted and weighted constraints and the vectors $(1, 0.9, 0.3, 0.3, 0.24, 0)$ and $(1, 0.68, 0.68, 0.5, 0.22, 0.22)$ for the col profile with unweighted and weighted constraints, respectively.
+Since all profiles that we experimented with have $d=6$, one would expect that the exact algorithm \texttt{Regions} presented in Section~\ref{sec:constant} would be the obvious choice in order to come up with the optimal scoring rule.
+Unfortunately, for the size of {\sf OptPSR} instances that we considered (with ${48 \choose 2} =1128$ constraints for ppl and ${36 \choose 2} =630$ constraints for col), \texttt{Regions} (as well as algorithm \texttt{ApxPSR} from Section~\ref{subsec:apxpsr}) turned out to be really slow, even after implementing several heuristics that yield minor performance improvements.
+This rather disappointing outcome, together with the fact that $d$ is small, forced us to consider scoring vectors with discretized scores (e.g., which are multiples of $0.05$ or $0.02$) in order to come up with approximations of the optimal scoring vector.
+Similarly, we have implemented a simplified variant of \texttt{ApxPSR}$_2$ by searching over all vectors of the form $(1,s,0,0,0,0)$, $(1,1,1,s,0,0)$, and $(1,1,1,1,1,s)$ where $s$ is a multiple of $0.02$ between $0$ and $1$.
+For real-world profiles, this approach has yielded the vectors that are shown in Table~\ref{tab:vectors}.

-We compare the optimal {\sf OptPSR} solution (obtained in this way) to several well-known scoring rules such as the Borda count (defined by the scoring vector $(d, d-1, ... ,1)$), the harmonic rule (also known as Dowdall; defined by the scoring vector $(1, 1/2, ..., 1/d)$), and $t$-approval rules.
-Tables~\ref{tab:pairwise} and Table~\ref{tab:weighted} show the performance of these scoring rules in all the {\sf OptPSR} instances we experimented with.

-In Table~\ref{tab:pairwise}, which contains data for instances with unweighted constraints, we observe that Borda and Harmonic outperform all approval rules in all cases besides the col scenario with PL agents, where $4$-approval is slightly better than Harmonic.
-Also, there are cases (e.g., ppl profile with BT agents) where Borda performs better than Harmonic and vice versa (e.g., see the results for real-world data).
-In all scenarios, the values of Borda, Harmonic and the best approval rule have an average difference of $2.3\%$, $2.36\%$ and $3.1\%$, respectively, from the optimal values (with maximum difference values of $3.43\%$, $5.07\%$ and $4.32\%$ that are all observed for the col profile with PL agents).
-Interestingly, approval rules have amazingly better performance than what their worst-case analysis from Theorem \ref{thm:approval} indicates.

-Clearly, Table~\ref{tab:weighted} shows significantly better results from (almost) all scoring rules on {\sf OptPSR} instances with weighted constraints.
-This is to be expected since solutions improve significantly when heavy pairwise relations are correctly recovered.
-Here, Borda, Harmonic and the best approval rule are all closer to the optimal performance.
-Now, the average distance is $1.05\%$, $1.08\%$, and $1.2\%$; again, the largest differences are observed for the col profile with PL agents.
+We remark that these variants of \texttt{Regions} and \texttt{ApxPSR}$_2$ are the most time-consuming among the algorithms we have implemented.
+The total execution time of all experiments (which were conducted using Matlab R2017B) is approximately 44 hours using an Intel 12-core i7 desktop, with 32Gb of RAM, running Windows 7.
+This is amortized to approximately 10 seconds per instance for the variant of \texttt{Regions} and less than 1 second per instance for the variant of \texttt{ApxPSR}$_2$.